nvdaes/emoticons/readme.md

 ## Changes for 5.0 ##

 * Added support for emojis.
-* Improvements for Insert Emoticon dialog with a filter field and radio buttons to choose displaied emoticons.
+* Improvements for Insert Emoticon dialog with a filter field and radio buttons to choose displayed emoticons.
-* Using guiHelper for Activation settings dialog and Insert Emoticon dialog: require NVDA 2016.4 or higher versions
+* Using guiHelper for Activation settings dialog and Insert Emoticon dialog: requires NVDA 2016.4 or higher versions

 ## Changes for 4.0 ##